2985578957/flex_extract/For_developers/Sphinx/source/Documentation/Input/templates.rst

 job.template
 ------------

     This template is used to create the template for the execution job script ``job.temp`` for ``flex_extract`` in the installation process.
 A description of the file can be found under ``job.temp``.
-A couple of parameters are set in this process, such as the user credentials and the ``flex_extract`` version number.
+Several parameters are set in this process, such as the user credentials and the ``flex_extract`` version number.

     .. code-block:: ksh